Radiolab: Controversy

-Radiolab episodes

-Through stories, interviews, and thought experiments, each hour-long episode usually deals with a specific topic and investigates it from several different angles.
-Sound design (not a common practice in modern radio programming), rapid dialog edits and sound effects are used to build a soundscape constructing an expository conversation, and usually feature brief, seemingly unscripted tangents.
-The episode credits are generally read by people who were interviewed or featured on the show, rather than by the hosts, while the program credits are read by listeners.

 Radiolab live

-Episode 3 of Season 12, titled "Apocalyptical – Live from the Paramount in Seattle", was recorded at one of the live show tour locations that Radiolab performed.
-Unlike most shows, this show was recorded both visually and auditorily, and can be viewed on their official website.
+In spring 2011, Krulwich and Abumrad took the show on a live, national tour, selling out in cities such as New York, Seattle, and Los Angeles.

 The tour covered 21 cities and primarily focused on a speculative fringe theory regarding the Cretaceous–Paleogene extinction event that has not been published in a peer-reviewed journal.
 The fundamental new idea surrounding this theory is that when a large asteroid impacted the Earth, the asteroid driving into the ground caused the rock to become heated so extremely that it became gaseous.
 This "rock-gas" was then ejected outside the Earth's atmosphere and into space.
 The rock-gas, after cooling into many tiny glass particles, was pulled back in by Earth's gravity.
 The majority of this "glass-rain" burned up in the Earth's atmosphere upon re-entry, causing the Earth's atmosphere to become superheated, killing most of the species living on the surface of the Earth within a matter of hours.
 The episode did not include any discussion of the problems with the theory or that it has not been published in a peer-reviewed journal.

+Episode 3 of Season 12, titled "Apocalyptical – Live from the Paramount in Seattle", was recorded at one of the live show tour locations that Radiolab performed.
+Unlike most shows, this show was also filmed, and made available on their official website.